Fort Lauderdale Uber Accident Lawyers

 Attorneys Gonzalez & Cartwright Are Experienced Fort Lauderdale Uber Accident Lawyers

 If you’ve been injured in an Uber accident it’s worth asking whether prospective legal counsel has experience handing ridesharing accidents specifically.
-In other words, you want to retain a Fort Lauderdale Uber accidents lawyer that has handled Uber cases in the past, as this area of law is more complex than the law that governs “traditional” auto accidents.
+In other words, you want to retain a Fort Lauderdale, FL Uber crash attorney that has handled Uber cases in the past, as this area of law is more complex than the law that governs “traditional” auto accidents.

 And if you feel that you are not being appropriately compensated for your injuries or property damage following an Uber accident, don’t hesitate to contact our office at your earliest convenience.
 If English isn’t your first language, that’s no problem.
 Most of the attorneys and staffers at our law firm are bilingual, and we are well-known in the local Hispanic community thanks to our long history of public service in the community.
 More importantly, we have a reputation for successfully obtaining full and fair compensation from insurance companies in Uber accident cases, not to mention other South Florida auto accidents.

-Arrange a Free Consultation to Discuss the Circumstances Surrounding Your Fort Lauderdale Uber Accident
+Arrange a Free Consultation to Discuss the Circumstances Surrounding Your Uber Accident

 If you or a loved one has been injured in an Uber accident anywhere in South Florida, contact our offices either by phone or via our online contact form to schedule a free initial consultation.
 We serve all of the communities in Broward County, as well as those in Palm Beach County and the rest of South Florida.